Lockheed JetStar: Operational history

-The first prototype served as the personal transport of Lockheed's Vice President of Advanced Development Projects Kelly Johnson for some time.
-Elvis Presley owned two JetStars at different times; the second was named Hound Dog II and is on display at Graceland.
-Frank Sinatra also owned one.
-Additionally, one JetStar belonged to U.S. President Richard Nixon, then to the Shah of Iran and finally, to Puerto Rican boy band Menudo.
+Following the completion of flight testing, the first prototype was retained by Lockheed and used as the company's executive jet until 1982, at which point it was donated to the Pacific Vocational Institute in Vancouver, British Columbia and used for aircraft maintenance training.

-Sixteen JetStars were produced for the USAF; five C-140As were flight inspection aircraft for the Air Force Communications Service and were used to perform airborne testing of airport navigational aids (navaids) from 1962 onwards.
-They began service during the Vietnam War and remained in service until the early 1990s.
+A key early customer for the type was the USAF; during development, Lockheed had submitted the JetStar in response to a USAF competition for a compact four-engined utility aircraft and personnel transport, for which it was selected as the winner and assigned the service designation of C-140.
+Several models were adopted by the service; five C-140As were procured as flight inspection aircraft for the Air Force Communications Service and were used to perform airborne testing of airport navigational aids (navaids) from 1962 onwards.
+They entered service amid the Vietnam War and remained in active use until the early 1990s.
 The "Flight Check" C-140As were combat-coded aircraft that could be distinguished from the VIP transport version by their distinctive paint scheme.
 The C-140As were deployed to southeast Asia during the Vietnam War, where, in addition to their more usual navaid testing, they would loiter off the coast and act as communications relays between the Pentagon and the battlefield.
 The last C-140A to be retired was placed on static display at Scott AFB, Illinois.